| | | | | |

 One common baked good that is made with molasses is gingerbread (here’s our favorite recipe for gluten-free gingerbread cookies)!

-Hand holding a half-eaten molasses cookie.
+Hand holding a half-eaten gluten-free dairy-free molasses cookie.

 What are Molasses Cookies?